Bitcoin network fees

 We’re revising our pricing as of 1 March 2017.

-Changes include a BTC 0.0002 fee for Bitcoin send and receive transactions, a volume-based fee schedule with significant decreases for the Luno Exchange, and some smaller changes for certain countries.
+Changes include a dynamic Bitcoin send fee, a BTC 0.0002 Bitcoin receive fee, a volume-based fee schedule with significant decreases for the Luno Exchange, and some smaller changes for certain countries.

 Since Bitcoin send and receive transactions were previously free, in this blog post we’ll explain the reasons for introducing the fee, show how it is connected to the dynamics of today’s Bitcoin ecosystem, and introduce our free alternative: send and receive Bitcoin by email address or mobile number.